alegresor/alegresor.github.io/index.md

 ![image](./assets/ishigami.png)

-## FastGaussianProcesses
+## FastGPs

-[FastGaussianProcesses](https://alegresor.github.io/FastGaussianProcesses) is a Python package for fast, exact Gaussian process regression at only $\mathcal{O}(n \log n)$ cost.
+[FastGPs](https://alegresor.github.io/fastgps) is a Python package for fast, exact Gaussian process regression at only $\mathcal{O}(n \log n)$ cost.
 Support for fast variants of multi-task GPs, GPs with gradient information, and GPs with vector (batch) outputs are also supported.
 The package builds on the PyTorch stack to enable GPU support and efficient hyperparameter optimization.

 ![image](./assets/fastgaussianprocesses_logo.svg)